conda/infrastructure/TRIAGING.md

 Sprints also serve to focus the engineering team's attention on more accurate planning for what is to come during the entire release cycle, as well as keep the scope of development work concise.
 They enable the setting aside of dedicated time for the engineers to resolve any problems with the work involved, instead of pushing these problems to the end of the release cycle when there may not be any time remaining to fix issues.

-The `conda` team's development sprints are currently two weeks long.

 ### How does labeling work?